Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 The sequences $(\delta_r)_{r=0}^k$ which solve the constraints are in one-to-one correspondence with sequences $(s_r)_{r=0}^{k-1}$ such that $s_r \in \{0,1\}$.
 In one direction, we extend the sequence by $s_{-1} = 0 = s_k$, and set

-In the other direction, any sequence $\delta_r$ can be integrated to a sequence $s_r$ with $s_{-1} = 0$.
+In the other direction, given $\delta_r$, we can solve for $s_r$ using this equation the initial condition $s_{-1}=0$.
 Since the signs of the nonzero $\delta_r$ alternate, and the first nonzero term is $1$, we will have $s_r \in \{0,1\}$, and since the final nonzero term is $-1$, we will have $s_k = 0$, thus inverting the correspondence.
 This yields $2^k$ solutions.